georgecresswell/MiMMAl/README.md

 There are some additional parameters that can be set in runMiMMAl as required:

-* `min.snps` refers to the minimum number of SNPs required for mixture modelling.
+* `min.snps` refers to the minimum number of SNPs required in a segment for initial mixture modelling when searching for a _sd_ range.
+Smaller segments are effectively controlled for size by the Kolmogorov-Smirnov test for latter fitting.
+It is best practice to ensure your segments have supporting loci.
 Default: 10.
 * `sd.width` is the fraction of which the range of _sd_ is set either side of the maxima of kernel density smoothing of the initial fits of mixture modelling using expectation maximisation.
 Default: 1/3.
 * `preset.sd` if this value is defined, the initial fit will not take place and a range either side of this value as defined by `sd.width` will be used for the global search.
 Default: NULL.
 * `seed` the seed can be set to allow for reproducibility.
 Default: 1.